dataquine/dataquine/README.md

 # Lesley Duff aka Data Quine
-## Who am I?
+## Who am I? 🙋🏻‍♀️

-Scottish senior web and software developer now testing whether the third act of my professional life is working with data.
+Scottish senior web and software developer now exploring whether the third act of my professional life is working with data.

-A career changer about to retrain in data analytics with the @CodeClan [Professional Data Analysis DR22 cohort](https://codeclan.com/courses/data-analysis/).
+A career changer about to retrain with the [@CodeClan](https://github.com/codeclan) [Professional Data Analysis](https://codeclan.com/courses/data-analysis/) DR22 cohort.

-## What I want, what I really, really want.
-"I want" doesn't get, so pretty please
+## What I want, what I really, *really* want.
+"I want" doesn't get, so pretty please 🙏

-Currently unemployed and looking for work from November 2023 onwards either in #Glasgow or preferably remote.
+Currently unemployed and looking for work from around November 2023 onwards either in #Glasgow or preferably remote. #Disabled and have found working from home since #COVID-19 tremendously enabling as it reduces some barriers for me.

-*Ideally* something meaningful that tackles inequality and improves the lives of people in Scotland.
+***Ideally*** meaningful work that tackles inequality and/or improves the lives of people in #Scotland.

-Open minded as to role e.g.: #DataAnalyst, #DataScientist or #DataEngineer.
+Previously I've worked in the #Education, #SocialWork and #SocialCare sectors, all have been incredibly rewarding in ways other than money.

+Open minded as to role e.g. #DataAnalyst, #DataScientist or #DataEngineer whatever else as a label but deluged with data.
+Current skills more at the engineering end but I'm doing my best to learn what I can of the other disciplines and will continue to find out about whatever is necessary to do the job at hand.
+I practice what I preach regarding lifelong learning - self-funded on this course so I put my money where my little old lady mouth is.

+## What are my super powers? 🦸🏻‍♀️

+1. Finding things out.
+2. People keep telling me I'm *"patient"* and *"good at explaining technical things to non-technical people"*.
+3. Solving problems and putting solutions in place to help prevent difficulties happening in the future.

 ## In case you were wondering

 Quine means woman or girl in Doric - a variety of Scots spoken in the North-East of Scotland.

 <!---